oracle/oracle-linux/creating-rpm-packages/creating-rpm-packages.md

 # Creating an RPM package for your software

 [RPM](https://en.wikipedia.org/wiki/RPM_Package_Manager) is both a package manager and a file format (.rpm).
-It has been used by many linux distributions, including Oracle Linux, to ease the distribution, installation and maintenance of software.
+It has been used by many Linux distributions, including Oracle Linux, to ease the distribution, installation and maintenance of software.
 In this document we\'ll explain how to create an rpm using a simple example.